Facebook Ads Insights Tool

 Introduction

-New Zealand’s Facebook Ads cost per purchase told a year of sharp swings: a steep dip in February, a strong mid‑year rally that peaked in August, and a fast reset into early Q4.
-Across all industries, New Zealand ran slightly cheaper than the global benchmark on average, but with far bigger month‑to‑month moves.
+New Zealand’s cost per purchase (CPP) told a year of two halves: a mid-year surge that briefly sat well above the global benchmark, followed by a sharp Q4 reset that dropped far below market levels.
+Across all industries, CPP in New Zealand averaged 48.9 for the year, slightly below the 51.4 global average, but with far greater month-to-month turbulence.
+August was the costliest point at 83.5, while November marked the low at 17.8 — a 79% swing in just three months.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in New Zealand compared to the global benchmark.

 The story in the data